HwWobbe/HwWobbe.github.io/README.md

 # HwWobbe.github.io
-- Minimize the use of this area pending tests of ...IO has a TwHost site
+- Minimize the use of this area pending tests that ...IO has a TwHost site
   - identify the locations that content can be removed to
     - as a last resort use TiddlyHost - in spite of my Sponsorship
   - hardCopy of the active GIST exists -  in paper files